 The solutions provided describe in detail the molecular orbital theory that highlights the bonding in terms of the arrangement and combination of atomic orbital associated with a molecule as a whole.
 The number of the molecular and atomic orbital is always equal, from which they are formed.
-The bonding of molecular orbital surges density of electrons among the nuclei and has lower energy in comparison to individual atomic orbital.
+The bonding of molecular orbital surges the density of electrons among the nuclei and has lower energy in comparison to individual atomic orbital.
 Anti-bonding molecular orbital possesses a region of zero electron density among the nuclei and possesses more energy in comparison to the individual atomic orbital.

 The solution goes on to explain the representation of electronic configuration through the filling of electrons in the molecular orbital.
 Here the Hund’s rule and Pauli’s exclusion principle are put into use.
 The number of electrons in bonding molecules determines the stability of molecules, which is greater than the anti-bonding molecular orbital.

 The distance between the two nuclei of a covalently bonded molecule is referred to as bond length.
-There is an increase in bond length when the size of the bonded atoms increase.
+There is an increase in bond length when the size of the bonded atoms increases.
 Likewise, it decreases with an increase in the number of bonds between bonded atoms.

 Molecules that are covalently bonded have more than two atoms and it forms an angle with each other.
 Technically, this angle is called the bond angle.
 When the size of the central atoms increases the bond angle decreases.
 The two common factors that cast an effect on the bond angle are Hybridization of the central atom and lone pair repulsion.
 X rays diffraction method is used to determine it.

-It is termed as the number of covalent bonds present in a molecule.
+It is termed the number of covalent bonds present in a molecule.
 NUmerically it could be explained as

-Bond Order= ½[ electrons present in the bonding orbital – electrons present in the anti bonding orbitals ]
+Bond Order= ½[ electrons present in the bonding orbital – electrons present in the antibonding orbitals ]

 When one mole of covalent bond is formed a certain amount of energy is released which is termed as bond dissociation enthalpy.
-Yoc can consider it as the amount of energy necessary for breaking one mole of bonds of the same nature for separating bond atoms in the gaseous state.
+You can consider it as the amount of energy necessary for breaking one mole of bonds of the same nature for separating bond atoms in the gaseous state.

 It has to be remembered that bond dissociation enthalpy and bond enthalpy are equal in magnitude but opposite in sign.
-With the increase in bond order there is also an increase in bond enthalpy and a decrease in bond length.
+With the increase in bond order, there is also an increase in bond enthalpy and a decrease in bond length.
 Factors that affect bond enthalpy are: